 Providing Formal and Informal Resolution to Title IX Programs

 Instances of sexual assault and harassment continue to occur and draw attention to campuses across the United States.
 The number of these matters is increasing, and can pose grave consequences to the parties involved.

 It is also true that Title IX raises serious concerns for school leadership.
 Many colleges and universities have been subject to unwelcome headlines and the associated consequences—including lawsuits and investigations by the Office for Civil Rights at the U.S. Department of Education—stemming from their handling of sexual assault and harassment on campus.
 A considered approach incorporating JAMS addresses the concerns and interests of both the parties and the institutions.

 JAMS can assist Title IX programs that provide for formal resolution, informal resolution or both.

 Incorporating JAMS in a school’s Title IX policies and procedures makes sense for several important reasons:

 - It assures stakeholders that outcomes will be reached fairly.
 This can also insulate the rendered decisions and sanctions—and the institutions and their programs—from scrutiny by participants and third parties alike.

 - Victims of assault and harassment are more likely to come forward when they perceive the processes as fair and impartial.

 - Hearings run more smoothly and predictably, as JAMS adjudicators—either former judges or attorneys—are:

 - experienced at conducting formal proceedings, including those where legal counsel are involved;

 - skilled at applying applicable law, facts and appropriate standards of evidence and proof in reasoned decisions; and

-- trained in Title IX issues through a comprehensive, mandatory and ongoing training curriculum administered by the JAMS Institute, which includes trauma-informed questioning, consent and other essential topics.
+- trained in Title IX issues through a comprehensive, mandatory and ongoing training curriculum administered by the JAMS Institute.

 - Hearing panels consisting of internal resources are instead able to focus on their primary educational purposes (e.g., scholarship, research, study and administration).

 Several crucial but perhaps overlooked benefits that a professional adjudicator can add to Title IX programs are the following: